STS-51-F: Crew

-Crew seating arrangements

-Crew notes
+Crew seat assignments

-As with previous Spacelab missions, the crew was divided between two 12-hour shifts.
-Acton, Bridges and Henize made up the "Red Team" while Bartoe, England and Musgrave comprised the "Blue Team"; commander Fullerton could take either shift when needed.
-Challenger carried two Extravehicular Mobility Units (EMU) in the event of an emergency spacewalk, which would have been performed by England and Musgrave.

 Launch

 STS-51-F's first launch attempt on July 12, 1985, was halted with the countdown at T−3 seconds after main engine ignition, when a malfunction of the number two RS-25 coolant valve caused an automatic launch abort.
 Challenger launched successfully on its second attempt on July 29, 1985, at 17:00 p.m.
 EDT, after a delay of 1 hour 37 minutes due to a problem with the table maintenance block update uplink.

 At 3 minutes 31 seconds into the ascent, one of the center engine's two high-pressure fuel turbopump turbine discharge temperature sensors failed.
 Two minutes and twelve seconds later, the second sensor failed, causing the shutdown of the center engine.
 This was the only in-flight RS-25 failure of the Space Shuttle program.
 Approximately 8 minutes into the flight, one of the same temperature sensors in the right engine failed, and the remaining right-engine temperature sensor displayed readings near the redline for engine shutdown.
 Booster Systems Engineer Jenny M. Howard acted quickly to recommend that the crew inhibit any further automatic RS-25 shutdowns based on readings from the remaining sensors, preventing the potential shutdown of a second engine and a possible abort mode that may have resulted in the loss of crew and vehicle (LOCV).

 The failed RS-25 resulted in an Abort to Orbit (ATO) trajectory, whereby the shuttle achieved a lower-than-planned orbital altitude.
 The plan had been for a 385 km by 382 km orbit, but the mission was carried out at 265 km by 262 km.